 Museum of Contemporary Art – Leipzig isn’t just a city that prides itself with its rich history, it’s also pretty pleased with its modern art and architecture.
 This gallery features art created post-1945, and is now a leading art institution in Germany.
 Stunning garden and cafe on-site are worth a visit too.

 Oper Leipzig – The opera house in Leipzig is one of the most acclaimed in Germany, with several performances taking place throughout the year.
-The building’s facade and interiors are simply gorgeous – bring your camera.
+The building’s facade and interiors are simply gorgeous so make sure you bring your camera.

 Mädler Passage – shopper’s paradise in a beautiful arcade, filled with luxury stores and cute boutiques.
 Check out the city’s regular food and flea markets if you prefer a bargain!